 Group

 2012 2011

 Number Number

-oup's capital resources 1 -
+5% to less than 10% of the Group's capital resources 1 -

-of the Group's capital resources - -
+10% to less than 15% of the Group's capital resources - -

 The Group has a good quality and well diversified credit portfolio, with 60% of the gross loans and other receivables in domestic mortgage loans and a further 6% in overseas mortgage loans primarily in New Zealand.
 Overseas loans account for 10% of loans and advances.